Code-Institute-Submissions/HiddenGems/README.md

 A side benefit will be the addition of a voting system so that users can agree or disagree with other peoples contribution.
 Using this, the site owner will generate a list of 'top voted' movies to fine-tune future movie choices.

 The site-owner will want for users to create accounts, both for data capture and in order to keep the voting fair.
 A user will only be able to vote on a particular film once.
+Update - Validation has been added to prevent upvotes from being continually clicked however it has not been limited to one per user - See 'Future Updates'

 The site-owner will also want to keep content clean, meaning the owner will look at restricting certain words to attempt to facilitate this.